 From literacy and mentoring programs at neighborhood schools to massive food bank donations, the GWCCA is proud to be involved in the local community.
 Says the GWCCA, “Our team is specialized in disciplines across the board, from plumbers and painters to administration and leadership.
 In FY18, our team gifted our community partners 338 hours of time to help fill critical needs.
 We also have periodic opportunities for outside groups to volunteer with us on our campus.
 Let us mobilize our team or yours to make tangible, meaningful impacts.”

-These stories originally appeared in the May/June issue of Exhibit City News, pg.
-10 (CC Snapshot) and pg.
-60 (CC Spotlight).
-For original layout, visit https://issuu.com/exhibitcitynews/docs/ecnflipbook_mayjune_2019_web
+This story originally appeared in the May/June issue of Exhibit City News, pg.
+60. For original layout, visit https://issuu.com/exhibitcitynews/docs/ecnflipbook_mayjune_2019_web